HeardLibrary/digital-scholarship/manage/control/github/pages-themes.md

 <img src="../images-pages/theme_config_example.png" alt="theme _config.yml file" style="border:1px solid black">

-Here's what it looked like when I edited my `_config.yml` file
+Here's what it looked like when I edited my `_config.yml` file using Atom

 <img src="../images-pages/editing_config_yml.png" alt="edited config file" style="border:1px solid black">

 After I committed and pushed the changed configuration file to GitHub, then waited a little while, here's how my homepage looked:

 <img src="../images-pages/configured_styled_homepage.png" alt="homepage after new configuration" style="border:1px solid black">

+You can see that the previous site name (taken from the repo name) was changed to the one I set in the configuration file and the site description was added below it.

 There are a lot of other things that we might want to change about the appearance of the website.
 We will look at ways to do that in the next lesson.